filipjm/PhilJuricevPortfolio/README.md

 # TECHNICAL PROJECTS

-The following is a list (some) projects I have completed either in the field of Statistics or Computer Science.
+The following is a list of (some) projects I have completed either in the field of Statistics or Computer Science.

 # Forecasting Disease Spread Risks Based on Human Movement Patterns